qmacro/managed-associations-in-cap/guide/README.md

 [WARNING] srv/extend.cds:18:10: Expected entity to have a primary key (in entity:“Z.LinkEntity”)
 ```

-This is fine, we're not wanting to use this link entity as a "normal" entity, so we can safely ignore this warning.
+This is fine, we're not wanting to use this link entity as a "normal" entity, so we can ignore this warning.

-More interestingly, relationships are back in the EDMX, and back with a vengeance!
+More interestingly, relationships are back in the EDMX, and they're back with a vengeance!

 ```xml
 <?xml version="1.0" encoding="utf-8"?>